DHMorse/OERM/roadmap.md

         - Inventory:
-            - Add other items than cards to the inventory
+            - Add other items than cards to the inventory daddy